DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### How oracle risks are mitigated by DeFi's?

-- [ ]  They are mitigated by centralized servers.
+- [ ]  They are mitigated by using centralized servers
-- [x]  They are mitigated by decentralized oracle networks like chainlink.
+- [x]  They are mitigated by using decentralized oracle networks like Chainlink
-- [ ]  They are mitigated by rigorous code audits.
+- [ ]  They are mitigated by rigorous code audits
-- [ ]  None of These.
+- [ ]  None of These

 Hint: NoHint

-Explanation: They are mitigated by decentralized oracle networks like chainlink.
+Explanation: Oracle risks are mitigated by decentralized oracle networks like Chainlink.
+Unlike centralized services, decentralized oracle networks cannot be manipulated, making the data more reliable.

 Sub Topics: managing-risks